msecker/Debug.Toolbar/README.md

-## Debug Toolbar for FLOW3
+## Debug Toolbar for TYPO3 Flow

-This is an Debugging Tool for FLOW3 heavily inspired by http://symfony.com/blog/towards-symfony-2-1-the-new-web-debug-toolbar.
+This is an Debugging Tool for TYPO3 FLow heavily inspired by http://symfony.com/blog/towards-symfony-2-1-the-new-web-debug-toolbar.
 Consider this a Prototype for now, although it's already quite usable.

 ![FDT](http://dl.dropbox.com/u/314491/FDT.png)